-In the offices I’ve worked in, fresh cut flowers are reserved for the reception area, not the ‘factory floor’ (as it were, I’ve never done anything as useful as factory work in my life).
+In the offices I’ve worked in, fresh flowers are reserved for the reception area, not the ‘factory floor’.

 7. The “work mug”

 Sounds mad to have a work mug when you’re working from home, right?
 The entire mug cupboard is yours now!
-No digging around for the least stained plain white mug that’s the wrong side and the handle’s uncomfortable and who chose these??
+No digging around for the least stained plain white mug that’s the wrong size and the handle’s uncomfortable…

 But we’re at home now, and looking for moments of joy wherever we find them.
 Don’t sully one of your normal mugs – treat yourself to a new one you really, really like.
 H&M Home, John Lewis, IKEA and all supermarkets have really lovely tableware for under £5.
 Don’t drink from it on weekends – this is the Work Mug.
 It matters.

-I know it sounds daft, but if it makes your morning coffee break a little brighter, why not cheer yourself up?
+I know it sounds daft, but if it makes your morning coffee break a little brighter, why not?